sqweelygig/supercool-servers/README.md

 Figure 3.3.2 - Implemented interface, captured at 360x640px.

-### 3.4 - Output

 The final output of this workflow is a recommendation for an alternative thermostat schedule that would reduce the resource consumption of a server room.
 This output must be presentable in a business report and suit a technical, but not specialist, business audience.
 In addition, the project assumes that the technician compiling the output will author a proposal or business proforma around the recommendations.
-Therefore, this project should support them by providing comparison figures, a graphic and the version number of the underlying thermal model.
+Therefore, this project should support them by providing comparison figures and an embeddable graphic.

 ![Chart showing thermostat setting, A/C response and thermal response](docs/chart_sketch.jpeg)

-Figure 3.4.1 - Initial design of the chart.
+Figure 3.3.3 - Initial design of the chart.

 The scan shown above captures the chart design immediately after hallway testing and in a state suitable for implementation.
 Firstly, it shows the electrical tariff intervals inputted by the technician.